 Will You Pay More for a Loan With Rehab Lending?

-Another thing to consider – all these fees and interest rates with rehab lending are the cost of doing business, so these expenses could be tax deductible as a business expenditure.
+Another thing to consider – all these fees and interest rates with rehab lending are the cost of doing business, so these expenses could be tax-deductible as business expenditure.
 It is advisable, of course, to discuss all business expenses with a tax lawyer or tax accountant.

 Red Door Funding: “Opening the Door to the Funds You Need!”

-When you need a professional experienced at rehab lending, speak to the real estate investment specialists at Red Door Funding, (832) 539-1099.
-We work with contractors, building supply companies, insurance companies and others in the Houston area to match investors with rehab lending professionals.
+When you need a professional experience at rehab lending, speak to the real estate investment specialists at Red Door Funding, (832) 539-1099.
+We work with contractors, building supply companies, insurance companies, and others in the Houston area to match investors with rehab lending professionals.